How A Mental Health Counselor Can Help You

-Mental health counselors are trained specifically to work with those who are suffering from mental illness and related disorders.
-Their credentialing requirements allow them to work directly with and diagnose people who suffer from mental health disorders.
+Mental health counselors are trained specifically to work with those who are experiencing mental illness and related disorders.
+Their credentialing requirements allow them to work directly with and diagnose people who deal with mental health disorders.
 They are equipped to make and accept referrals to professional services along with assessments for clinical recommendations.
 Mental health counseling licenses permit counselors to work with any age group.
-Mental health counselors can also be helpful to people going through a life-change or experiencing a shorter-term problem that does not meet the criteria for a full-blown clinical mental illness.
+Mental health counselors can also be helpful to people going through a life change or experiencing a shorter-term problem that does not meet the criteria for a full-blown clinical mental illness.

 Can A Mental Health Counselor Help Me?

 Mental health counselors (MHCs) are specifically trained in the counseling and therapeutic process.
 Professional mental health counselors go through extensive training and supervision to ensure that they are properly trained to help with the challenges and struggles of their clients.
-Depending on which state you live in, an MHC might be called by a different legal term (such as Licensed Professional Counselor of LPC).
+Depending on which state you live in, an MHC might be called by a different legal term (such as licensed professional counselor or LPC).
 Mental health counselors typically do not prescribe medication, but they can recommend that you see a medical prescriber if they feel it is right for you.
 The following are common issues that mental health counselors are equipped to help with:

 - Personality disorders (such as narcissistic and borderline personality)

 - Eating disorders (such as anorexia and bulimia nervosa)